mackelab/lfi-experiments/README.md

 Options:
   --enqueue                 Enqueue job rather than running it now.
 This
-                            requires a running worker process, which can be started with worker.py --debug / --no-debug      If True, will enter debugger on error.
+                            requires a running worker process, which can be started with worker.py  [default: False] --debug / --no-debug      If True, will enter debugger on error.  [default:
+                            False]
-  --device TEXT             Device to compute on.
-  --iw-loss / --no-iw-loss  Use IW loss?
-  --nb                      If provided, will call nb.py after fitting.
+  --device TEXT             Device to compute on.  [default: cpu] --iw-loss / --no-iw-loss  Use IW loss?  [default: False] --nb                      If provided, will call nb.py after fitting.
+                            [default: False]
   --nb-flags TEXT           If provided, will be passed to nb.py.
   --pdb-iter INTEGER        Number of iterations after which to debug.
   --prior-alpha FLOAT       If provided, will use alpha as weight for true
-                            prior in proposal distribution (only used if iw_loss is True).
-  --rep TEXT                Specify the number of repetitions per n_components
-                            model, seperation by comma.
+                            prior in proposal distribution (only used if iw_loss is True).  [default: 0.25] --rep TEXT                Specify the number of repetitions per n_components model, seperation by comma.
 For instance, '2,1' would mean that 2 itertions with 1 component are run, and 1 iteration with 2 components are run.
+                            [default: 2,1]
   --rnn INTEGER             If specified, will use many-to-one RNN with
                             specified number of hidden units instead of summary statistics.